floriankraemer/floriankraemer.github.io/_posts/2025-09-07-The-Lack-of-Tech-Excellence-in-Agile-Development.markdown

 Lower-skilled teams shouldn’t have full freedom at first.
 They need scaffolding until they develop enough capability to truly benefit from autonomy. **Autonomy is earned by demonstrating competence.**

 Here’s a simple, staged example model you can use - think of it like a maturity ladder for agile teams, balancing autonomy with competence.
 Take it as an example, it is by no means thought to be generalized.
-Figure out where you, as an organization are and what steps you think you need to evolve.
+Figure out where you, as an organization, are and what steps you think you need to evolve.

 |                         | **Level 1 – Guided** | **Level 2 – Supported** | **Level 3 – Emerging** | **Level 4 – Self-Organizing** |
 |-------------------------|----------------------|--------------------------|-------------------------|-------------------------------|